jnduli/blog_jnduli.co.ke/content/drafts/purchasing_things.rst

 replacement for this so far.
 All repair shops we go to, have a price of half the laptop price and it's irritating.
 I gave up on touch laptops after this (although I didn't even use the touch functionality).

+..
+TODO: these came from atomic habits most likely
+A common bias I get is impulse buying, anchor bias where I'll see something and think of a reason why I would need this.
+Most of the time, I end up not getting the item, but I dislike the seconds where my brain desires it.
+(TODO: Think of other biases)

+..
+TODO: go through this: https://write.as/harold-lee/theres-a-phrase-going-around-that-you-should-buy-experiences-not-things?pk_campaign=rss-feed